Types of Head Injuries at Work

 Workers’ Compensation Covers Work-Related Head Injuries

-If you miss more than three days of work, it also should provide you with benefits for lost wages.
+If you miss more than 3 days of work, it should also provide benefits for lost wages.
 Workers’ Compensation typically pays two-thirds of your average weekly income up to the maximum number of allowable weeks.

 If you suffer a permanent disability as a result of an on-the-job head injury, Workers’ Compensation should provide you with a settlement based on the type of disability.